tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 I learned many tips and techniques from enourpean carp fishing through videos and books.
 However carp fishing in China, esp wild carp in wild water - in my case a big reservior - its behaviors are quite idfferent from enourpean style as Enourpean are primarily fishing in stocked ponds either commercial fishery or sydnicate that farm-raised carp has no predators.
 The fishing resource in China is worse than the US.
 I have watched some US carp fishing vidoes(some chinese people cane poling in Califormnia and catch lots of carp fish with good size) , which its wild water is more simmilar to my case but the density there is still much higher than here.
 I dare challenge those carp fishings masters come to China and test themselves on the real battlefield :)

+Ps: US fishing style is closer Chinese one, not that fancy like UK's.
+I prefer to watch carp videos from US anglers as their fishing strategy(more lightweight) and conditions(wild water) and personal journey(no so-called masters just individual anglers who likes fishing) are kinda simimlar to ours here, instead of UK where lots of tackle companies(commercials are too on-the-nose).

 As said previsouly, there is no secret bait, no magic gear that will surely give you a bite.
 Even if you have best rod and reel、most expensive bait、fanciest and most elegant barrow in the world, all that stuff doesn't make a lick of differnce if you're not putting your bait in front of the fish.

 One big factor of consistent catch is just find where fish are, esp in the winter.
 Location is crucial!